 Picea abies 'Nidiformis'Item #6456 USDA Hardiness Zone: 2 - 8

-Versatile, dwarf form is an excellent evergreen for border, accent or container.
-Outward-curving branches give a bird's nest effect.
-Tight, compact shape requires little maintenance.
+This versatile, dwarf conifer is an excellent choice for an evergreen border, accent or container plant.
+The outward-curving branches with dense, dark green needles create an interesting bird's nest effect.
+Its tight, compact shape requires little maintenance.
 Very hardy and wind resistant.

-- OverviewLight Needs:Partial to full sunWatering Needs:Water weekly, or more often in extreme heat, until established.Average Landscape Size:Slow grower, reaching only 3 to 5 ft. tall, 4 to 6 ft. wide.
+- OverviewLight Needs:Partial to full sunWatering Needs:Water regularly - weekly, or more often in extreme heat or containers.Average Landscape Size:Slow growing; reaches 3 to 5 ft. tall, 4 to 6 ft. wide.

-- DetailBotanical Pronunciation:PY-see-a AY-beezDeciduous/evergreen:EvergreenSunset climate zones:1 - 6, 14 - 17Growth habit:Compact, RoundGrowth rate:SlowAverage landscape size:Slow grower, reaching only 3 to 5 ft. tall, 4 to 6 ft. wide.Foliage color:GreenBlooms:Conifer; prized for foliage.Design IdeasThis is a carefree spreading conifer with bright color that adds welcome contrast to darker shrubs.
+- DetailBotanical Pronunciation:PY-see-a AY-beezDeciduous/evergreen:EvergreenSunset climate zones:1 - 6, 14 - 17Growth habit:Compact, RoundedGrowth rate:SlowAverage landscape size:Slow growing; reaches 3 to 5 ft. tall, 4 to 6 ft. wide.Foliage color:GreenBlooms:Conifer; prized for foliage.Design IdeasThis is a carefree spreading conifer with bright color that adds welcome contrast to darker shrubs.
 Use as groundcover or as a low divider between driveways or along the property line.
-Good low plant that won't obstruct the view from elevated homesites.
+Good low plant that won't obstruct the view from elevated home sites.
 Ideal filler between upright conifers and broadleaf trees.
 A candidate for rock gardens, where it spills nicely over boulders and dry stone walls.Companion PlantsSpirea (Spiraea); Butterfly Bush (Buddleja); Weigela (Weigela); Blanket Flower (Gaillardia); Stonecrop (Sedum)